A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Recent Performances

-- In last week's game against the Dolphins, Brown was targeted five times and racked up two catches for 41 yards (20.5 yards per reception).
+- In last week's outing against the Dolphins, Brown was targeted five times, totaling 41 yards on two receptions (averaging 20.5 yards per catch).

-- Over his last three outings, Brown has racked up 62.0 yards per game with one touchdown, reeling in 13 passes on 21 targets.
+- Brown's 13 receptions over his last three outings have yielded 186 yards (62.0 ypg) and one touchdown.
+He's been targeted 21 times.

 Brown's Tennessee Teammates